Listen to this cult hit podcast about growing up in a cult

-If you watched Wild Wild Country, the Netflix documentary on the Rajneeshees, binge listened to the Heaven’s Gate podcast, and now find yourself with a cult-shaped hole in your heart, don’t join an actual cult: download the entire season of Dear Franklin Jones.
+If you watched Wild Wild Country, the Netflix documentary on the Rajneeshees, binge listened to the Heaven’s Gate podcast, and now find yourself with a cult-shaped hole in your heart, don’t join an actual cult: Download the entire season of Dear Franklin Jones.

-In the show, Jonathan Hirsch looks back at his childhood spent in the community of the controversial spiritual leader Franklin Jones, whom even his parents followed.
+In the show, Jonathan Hirsch looks back at his childhood spent in the community of the controversial spiritual leader Franklin Jones, whom his parents followed.
 Jones, who in the great cult leader tradition had several names, including Adi Da (you can still check out his website), was an American spiritual teacher whose teachings on enlightenment earned him a following in California in the 1970s and ’80s.
 His devoted followers subscribed to his teachings on love and freedom and happily handed over enough of their wealth to help him buy an island in French Polynesia.
 Later, some of his followers would accuse him of brainwashing, false imprisonment, and sexual assault.
 But for Hirsch, he was almost a second father.

 That makes telling the story of Franklin Jones complicated.
-While Hirsch has been a podcaster for awhile (his earlier show Arrvls is definitely worth checking out), it took him awhile to feel ready to delve into his childhood experiences.
+While Hirsch has been a podcaster for a while (his earlier show Arrvls is definitely worth checking out), he waited to feel ready to delve into his childhood experiences.

-“There are a couple of reasons I felt now was the time to make Dear Franklin Jones,” says Hirsch.
+“There are a couple of reasons I felt now was the time to make Dear Franklin Jones,“says Hirsch.
 “The chief reason being that I’d been walking around with a story to tell my whole life.
 It’s a bit of a time bomb holding all of those unresolved feelings inside.

 “I also knew sooner than later my wife and I would want to have children, and I still felt so unclear about what my childhood meant to me.
 It felt like something I needed to sort out before becoming a parent myself.
 And in a way, Franklin Jones was a second parent to me.
 To understand what it meant, to be raised the way I was raised, meant understanding the role Franklin Jones played in mine and my parents’ lives.”